amontiel96/ams-mobile-basic-mvvm-structure/README.md

-# ams-mobile-messages
+# ams-mobile-basic-mvvm-structure

-App to read messages from a Firebase list in real time, in this project I show you how to create an app with MVVM with connection to Firebase
+This app shows the basic structure of a mobile app using MVVM with Data and View Binding.